The Futures Premium and Rice Market Efficiency in Prewar Japan

-Figures \ref{fpe_fig1} and \ref{fpe_fig2} show some periods when even the farthest contract month transaction in futures showed low market efficiency.
-Specifically, Figure \ref{fpe_fig1} exhibits three such periods for the Tokyo rice exchange: the late 1880s, the late 1890s, and from the mid-1900s to the 1910s; Figure \ref{fpe_fig2} exhibits three such periods for the Osaka rice exchange: the late 1880s, the late 1890s, and from the mid-1900s to the mid-1920s.
+Figures \ref{fpe_fig1} and \ref{fpe_fig2} show some periods when even the farthest contract month transaction in futures showed low market efficiency measure.
+Specifically, Figure \ref{fpe_fig1} exhibits three such periods for the Tokyo rice futures market: the late 1880s, the late 1890s, and from the mid-1900s to the 1910s; Figure \ref{fpe_fig2} exhibits three such periods for the Osaka rice futures market: the late 1880s, the late 1890s, and from the mid-1900s to the mid-1920s.
 The next section discusses why the farthest month transaction sometimes failed to hedge price risks in the rice market.